Ginkgo Biloba Benefits

 This hardy tree not only survived the Ice Age, a large and ancient ginkgo tree actually survived the nuclear bomb blast at Hiroshima in 1945.
 Sitting only 1.1 km away from where the atomic bomb landed, the tree continued to bud after the blast with no major deformations.
 The tree is touchingly engraved with “No more Hiroshima” and peoples prayers for peace.

 There are two groups of chemicals that can be found in a Ginkgo Biloba leaf.
 These two natural components are flavonoids and terpenoids.
-Flavonoids aid capillary function and have powerful antioxidants.
+Flavonoids aid capillary function and are powerfully antioxidant.
 Terpenoids can control platelet-activating factor (PAF).